udaykiran-91/Food-chatbot/README.md

 **Ordering System**: Users can place orders for food items through the chatbot interface.

-**Menu Inquiry**: Users can inquire about menu items, ingredients, and pricing.

 **Order Tracking**: Users can track the status of their orders, including confirmation, preparation, and delivery.

 **Database Integration**: Utilizes MySQL database for storing and managing food items, orders, and user information.

 **DialogFlow Integration**: Leverages DialogFlow for natural language understanding and conversation flow management.

-Webhook Integration**: Django backend facilitates communication between DialogFlow and the MySQL database.
+**Webhook Integration**: Django backend facilitates communication between DialogFlow and the MySQL database.